timbeaudet/knowledge_base/notes/marketing_game.md

 - Who do you _want_ as your customers?

 ---
-## Building a Steam Page for a Game
+## Building a Steam/Itch.io Page for a Game
 ### Do
 - Add key features
 - Add screenshots of unique aspects to game info panel.